 Serious motor vehicle accident

-If a serious car accident prevents your party from using your reservation, we will consider a refund.
-An accident report, dated near your arrival date is required to support the application.
+If a serious car accident prevents your party from using your reservation, you may be eligible for a refund.
+An accident report, dated near your arrival or cancellation date, is required to support the application.

 Not grounds for a refund